LIST-LUXEMBOURG/flexidisc/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+## Overview

 `CleanRecord` is an typesafe implementation of extensible records in Idris.
 An extensible record is a record that can be extended or shrink on demand.

+### Features

+- Inferred (from type) or explicit labels
+- Record extension
+- Projection
+- Typesafe accesses/updates
+- Concatenation of disjoint records
+- Pach a record with another one
+- Order dependent equality of records
+- Order independent equality of records
+- Row polymorphic operations

 ## Getting started